How to Apply Emotion Vocabulary to Problem Solving!

 Healthy Social Skills – US Dept of Health & Human Services

-Great resource for varied topics related to learning disabilities
+A great resource for varied topics related to learning disabilities

 LD Online Teaching Social Skills

-If you are looking for engaging activities, printable games, and homework worksheets. try this clinician tested packet that works for mixed-level groups!
+If you are looking for engaging activities, printable games, and homework worksheets, try this clinician-tested packet that works for mixed-level groups!

 Enjoy!